michaelaaronlevy/grid-ripper/CODE_OF_CONDUCT.md

 In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.

+MAINTAIN CONFIDENTIALITY of your information.
+GridRipper is intended for use related to litigation, which can involve confidential documents.
+Do not share confidential information, for example if you are seeking help with the project, do not post confidential data that is part of the program's output.

 ## Our Standards

 Examples of behavior that contributes to creating a positive environment include: